robincornett/send-images-rss/README.md

 ## Changelog

 ### 3.2.2
-* changed: link back to site from excerpt is now nofollow
+* changed: link back to site from excerpt is now nofollow, but can be overridden via filter
 * changed: added margin to excerpt style filter parameters

 ### 3.2.1